Jyväskylä: Cityscape

 Jyväskylä was founded in the northern end of the lake Päijänne at the crossroads of three major waterways.
 Lakes control the cityscape.
 The city grid plan from 1833 by Jacob Leonard Boringh can be well recognised in the city center.
 Nevertheless, due to very rapid population growth, the cityscape has gone through one of the most massive changes in all of Finland.

 Nowadays, Jyväskylä is a city of modern architecture.
 The city has more buildings designed by one of the best known international functionalist architects Alvar Aalto than any other city in the world.

 The establishment of schools in the 1850s and 1860s proved to be the most important step from the point of view of the later development of Jyväskylä.
 The headquarters of the University of Jyväskylä are considered to be Aalto's masterpieces.
 Later, a modern architect Arto Sipinen, a pupil of Aalto, has influenced the cityscape since the 1970s by designing most of the new university buildings in the city.

 The outskirts of the city are mainly populated by student apartments and single-family houses.
 Some of the most important buildings, like Säynätsalo Town Hall, designed by Aalto are located outside the city centre in Säynätsalo and Muuratsalo.

 Consolidated areas Korpilahti, Jyväskylän maalaiskunta, Säynätsalo and also western parts of Jyväskylä are mainly countryside dominated by hilly forests and lakes.

+Schauman Mansion, a historic red-brick castle-like building, adds to Jyväskylä’s architectural heritage.
+Originally built in the early 20th century as the headquarters for the Schauman plywood factory, it now serves as a landmark of the city’s industrial past.
+Located near Lutakko, the building stands in contrast to Jyväskylä’s modern skyline, reflecting the city’s blend of old and new architecture.

 Transport

 Jyväskylä railway station is served by VR direct trains to Helsinki, Pieksämäki, Tampere, Turku, Vaasa and many other destinations in Finland.
 The station was extensively modernised in 2002.

 Jyväskylä Airport is situated in Tikkakoski, about 20 km north of Jyväskylä.
 It has regular direct flights to Helsinki Airport.
 The airport serves also as a military and charter airport.

-The city is on crossroads of many main roads of Finland.
+The city is on a crossroad of many main roads of Finland.
 Highway 4 (E75) passes the city from south to north, and Highway 9 (E63) from southeast to northwest.
 Highway 23 between Pori and Joensuu also runs through Jyväskylä.

 Jyväskylä harbour is home to many passenger ships operating on lake Päijänne.
 During summer time, there are direct ship connections to Lahti, Jämsä, Suolahti, Viitasaari, and some other cities.

-The public transportation system of Jyväskylä is managed by the city under the Linkki brand and operated under contract to the city by Jyväskylän liikenne, Länsilinjat and Mennään Bussilla.
+The public transportation system of Jyväskylä is managed by the city under the Linkki brand and operated under contract to the city by various operators.
 It is based on bus lines.